Genti411/CS-255-System-Analysis-and-Design/README.md

-Briefly summarize the DriverPass project.
-Who was the client?
-What type of system did they want you to design?

-Being that the driver pass has observed a scarcity of resources designed to assist individuals in successfully passing their drivin¬¬¬¬¬g tests.
+Being that the driver pass has observed a scarcity of resources designed to assist individuals in successfully passing their driving tests.
 As a result, they have expressed interest in collaborating with us to develop a website-based platform.
 This platform will offer students access to online practice exams and the convenience of scheduling on-road training sessions.

 What did you do particularly well?
 Making the Procces easy and simple